liamf/photon-rgb-lamp/README.md

 When the Photon is in listening mode, it will also create a local access point, with a name like Photon-JX23

 If you connect a computer or phone to this AP, and enter http://192.168.0.1 into a browser on the computer or phone, a setup page will be presented which you can use to scan for and enter credentials for a WiFi network.
 When you have entered the credentials, the Photon will attempt to connect to this network.
-This page also gives you the DeviceID for this Photon, which you'll to claim the device and control it.
+This page also gives you the DeviceID for this Photon, which you'll need to claim the device and control it.
+When you claim the device, you give it a name to use for device control.

-If it succeeds in connecting, the lamp will pulse cyan briefly, before switching off and awaiting commands.
+If it succeeds in connecting, the lamp will pulse cyan briefly, and quickly cycle through some colours, before switching off and awaiting commands.